 West Jefferson is a very small village located in the state of Ohio.
 With a population of 4,431 people and two constituent neighborhoods, West Jefferson is the 293rd largest community in Ohio.

-West Jefferson is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
-Overall, West Jefferson is a village of sales and office workers, service providers, and professionals.
-There are especially a lot of people living in West Jefferson who work in office and administrative support (22.30%), management occupations (6.28%), and food service (5.98%).
+West Jefferson is a blue-collar town, with 41.82% of people working in blue-collar occupations, while the average in America is just 27.7%.
+Overall, West Jefferson is a village of sales and office workers, construction workers and builders, and service providers.
+There are especially a lot of people living in West Jefferson who work in office and administrative support (21.23%), teaching (4.97%), and healthcare suport services (4.87%).

 West Jefferson is a small village, and as such doesn't have a public transit system that people use to get to and from their jobs every day.

 The people who call West Jefferson home describe themselves as belonging to a variety of racial and ethnic groups.
-The greatest number of West Jefferson residents report their race to be White, followed by Black or African-American.
-Important ancestries of people in West Jefferson include Irish, English, Scottish, and Dutch.
+The greatest number of West Jefferson residents report their race to be White.
+Important ancestries of people in West Jefferson include German, Irish, English, Italian, and Scottish.

 The most common language spoken in West Jefferson is English.
-Other important languages spoken here include Slavic languages and Spanish.
+Other important languages spoken here include Italian and Slavic languages.